ParitoshGavali/Anime-Website/HOWTOGIT.md

 > Help, I can't understand this origin/upstream BS!! :dizzy_face:
 >> - origin refers to the GitHub repository you cloned from.
 >> - upstream refers to the other GitHub repository you want to pull or push changes to.
->> - So, after entring the above command you should see forked git repo in origin and this git repo in upstream.
+>> - So, after entering the above command you should see forked git repo in origin and this git repo in upstream.

 >**_PRO TIP_** :sunglasses: : origin is set automatically by git but the upstream is just a convention used by almost all git users, so you can use any name instead of upstream.